Individual - Other taxesLast reviewed - 05 March 2023

 The Gulf Cooperation Council (GCC) countries have signed a VAT common framework, which forms the legal basis for the introduction of a VAT system in each of the GCC member states (Kingdom of Bahrain, State of Kuwait, Sultanate of Oman, State of Qatar, Kingdom of Saudi Arabia, and the United Arab Emirates).

 Saudi Arabia and the United Arab Emirates have implemented VAT as of January 2018.
 Bahrain has implemented VAT as of January 2019.
-Oman has committed to implement VAT in April 2021.
+Oman committed to implement VAT in April 2021.
 The other GCC member states are also expected to issue their own VAT legislation.
 The Cabinet of Qatar has approved a draft law on VAT and its executive regulations as put forth by the Qatar Ministry of Finance.
 The laws and respective executive regulations have not been published yet.
-While the GTA has not made any communication in this regard, given the recent resolution of the blockade on Qatar, there is an increase in the expectation in the market that the introduction of VAT in Qatar may occur in the near future.
+While the General Tax Authority (GTA) has not made any communication in this regard, given the recent resolution of the blockade on Qatar, there is an increase in the expectation in the market that the introduction of VAT in Qatar may occur in the near future.

 Net wealth/worth taxes